 - Vitamins C and E – These antioxidant vitamins are widely acknowledged for limiting oxidative stress and its damage on DNA and telomeres.

-- Magnesium – The mineral required for the activity of a number of enzymes involved in DNA replication and repair.
+- Magnesium – The mineral required for the activity of a number of enzymes involved in DNA replication.
 Low amounts of this mineral are also associated with higher concentrations of CRP.

 - Zinc – This mineral is necessary for a variety of enzymes including DNA polymerases, which are important for DNA and telomere maintenance.

 - Iron – In contrast to the other nutrients, iron supplementation is associated with shorter telomeres.
 This is likely because of iron’s pro-oxidant ability to stimulate free radical generation.
 While iron supplements may increase oxidative stress, iron from diet or multivitamins (containing less iron) is not negatively associated with telomere length.

 - Curcumin and turmeric – Turmeric, and its primary component curcumin, are common dietary spices that stimulate synthesis of antioxidants, thereby protecting against oxidative stress.
 Mice fed diets containing curcumin had a trend for longer telomeres compared with controls.

 - Long-chain omega-3 fatty acids (fish oil) – Higher plasma levels of long-chain omega-3 fatty acids docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) may protect against oxidative stress by enhancing activity of the antioxidant enzymes superoxide dismutase, catalase, and glutathione peroxidase.

 - Polyphenols – Polyphenols from grape seed and green tea provide additional protection for DNA and telomeres from oxidative stress.
 Those who drink tea regularly have longer telomeres while mice fed grape seed polyphenols had longer telomeres compared to controls.